-The syllabus follows a chronological pattern and has a global view, so that students have the chance to study everything from the art of the ancient Greeks and Indians to French Impressionism and Japanese prints to Pablo Picasso and West African art to contemporary art in London and East Asia.
+The syllabus maintains a global perspective from a London base.
+Students will have the chance to encounter a wide range of references, from the art of the ancient Greeks and Indians, to French Impressionism and Japanese prints, to Pablo Picasso and West African art, to contemporary art in London.

-This three week course, which can either be taken independently or together with Block Two, focuses on the art of the ancient period up until the end of the nineteenth century.
+This 3-week course focuses on the art of the ancient period up until the end of the nineteenth century.

 - Art of the Ancient Period (Classical Greece and Classical India)

 - Mediaeval Art (Europe of the Middle Ages and the Art of the Islamic Caliphate)

 - Renaissances West and East (The Italian Renaissance and Golden Ages in East Asia)

 - The European17th Century (Baroque Art and the Dutch Golden Age)

 - The European 18th Century (The Rise and Fall of the Aristocratic Age)

 - 19th Century Modernity (Impressionism, Van Gogh, the Japanese ukiyo-e school, and 19th century Indian art)

 Gallery and museum resources used include The Victoria & Albert Museum, The British Museum, Tate Britain, and The National Gallery.